clauswilke/dataviz/docs/proportional_ink.md

 We first consider the most common scenario, visualization of amounts along a linear scale.
 Figure \@ref(fig:hawaii-income-bars-bad) shows the median income in the five counties that make up the state of Hawaii.
 It is a typical figure one might encounter in a newspaper article.
 A quick glance at the figure suggests that the county of Hawaii is incredibly poor while the county of Honolulu is much richer than the other counties.
 However, Figure \@ref(fig:hawaii-income-bars-bad) is quite misleading, because all bars begin at \$50,000 median income.
 Thus, while the endpoint of each bar correctly represents the actual median income in each county, the bar height represents the extent to which median incomes exceed $50,000, an arbitrary number.
 And human perception is such that the bar height is the key quantity we perceive when looking at this figure, not the location of the bar endpoint relative to the *y* axis.

 (ref:hawaii-income-bars-bad) Median income in the five counties of the state of Hawaii.
-This figure is incorrect, because the *y* axis scale starts at \$50,000 instead of \$0.
+This figure is misleading, because the *y* axis scale starts at \$50,000 instead of \$0.
 As a result, the bar heights are not proportional to the values shown, and the income differential between the county of Hawaii and the other four counties appears much bigger than it actually is.
 Data source: 2015 Five-Year American Community Survey.

 <div class="figure" style="text-align: center">
 <img src="proportional_ink_files/figure-html/hawaii-income-bars-bad-1.png" alt="(ref:hawaii-income-bars-bad)" width="576" />